Trans Insurance Roadmap video series

 - Denial of puberty delay treatment (GnRH)

-- Denial of hormones or surgery because your child is not 18
+- Denial of hormones or surgery because the patient is under 18

 - Explicit exclusion for all trans care in a plan

 - Special cap (such as $75,000) for trans-related care

 - Being on hormones before FTM top surgery

 Many states have issued insurance bulletins prohibiting bans on transgender health care.
 Virtually all insurance companies cover transgender-related health care in some of their plans, but you need to know if your specific plan is one of them.